csesoc/comp1511-revision-t1-2022/8-banner/README.md

 The first line of input contains the integer $N$, the number of letters in the banner.

-The second line of input contains one string of length $N$, the banner so far.
+The second line of input contains one string $S$ of length $N$, the banner so far.
 Each character will be `I`, `M`, `C`, or `_`, where `_` denotes an undecided letter.

 ## Constraints